Top 11 Communication Skills and How You Can Improve Them

 Whether you’re engaging in small talk in the office or on a video call with your manager, remember that their time is valuable.

-Keep your communication concise and to the point.
-You can do that by:
+Keep your communication concise and to the point

 In any type of communication, take the other person into account and respect their time.